 - Overview of NARM’s theoretical and clinical approach to attachment, relational and developmental trauma

 - Complex Trauma: Differentiating between Shock and Developmental Trauma

 - Lecture and experiential exercises on each of the five adaptive survival styles

 - Introduction to the NARM Clinical Approach: the 4 Pillars of NARM

 - Video demonstrations of Dr. Laurence Heller using the NARM approach

 - Orientation to the NARM Practitioner Training Program

 - Q&As and Discussion

-- Several days before the webinar, you will receive an email with information about how to access this webinar through Zoom.
+- Several days before the workshop, you will receive a welcome email with orientation to logistics

 - If you have any further questions, contact: email@example.com or visit www.narmtraining.com